 - Installing or fixing your underground electrical service line, or

-- Installing or repairing your electrical meter,
+- Installing a new electrical meter,

 We’d recommend getting a quality Level 2 Electrician to help!